There are different types and subtypes of myeloma. These include light chain myeloma and non secretory myeloma.

 Each immunoglobulin is made up of 2 long protein chains (called heavy chains) and 2 shorter protein chains (called light chains).

-In each case of myeloma, only one type of immunoglobulin (Ig) is overproduced.
-This varies from person to person.
-In myeloma, IgG is the most common.
+Only one type of immunoglobulin (Ig) is overproduced when you have myeloma.
+The type of immunoglobulin this is varies from person to person.
+IgG is the most common.
+The next most common is IgA and light chain only.
 IgM, IgD and IgE are very rare.
-All these types of myeloma are treated in the same way.

 There are 2 types of light chains - called kappa and lambda.
 The light chains can show up in the urine.
 Doctors call this the Bence Jones protein (BJP).